 - A good understanding of deterministic modeling and ability to apply this knowledge to engineering management problems including design of experiments;

 - An ability to function on multi-disciplinary management teams; and

 - An ability to communicate effectively, both orally and in writing.

 If you wish to learn more about our Engineering Management program at ASU, we encourage you to setup a campus visit.
-Do not hesitate to contact Dr. Clifft at email@example.com or by phone at 870-972-3370 if you have any questions or to arrange a visit.
+Do not hesitate to contact Joan Burcham at firstname.lastname@example.org or by phone at 870-972-3370 if you have any questions or to arrange a visit.

 Master of Science in Engineering

 The Master of Science in Engineering (MSEng) program provides a research thesis based, advanced education in engineering.
 The program of study leading to the MSEng degree presents an advanced cross-disciplinary understanding of engineering sciences, experimental methods, modeling, and fabrication techniques.
 The goal of the MSEng program is to provide an educational experience focusing on the integration of research and technology development that allows graduates to be successful in deriving solutions to society’s most challenging technical problems.
 The program culminates in the defense of an original research thesis.

 - Knowledge of advanced experimental methods and the ability to design experiments and collect data;